jnoleau/simplux/README.md

 * `setState(newState: $Shape<State>, reduxAction: string | Object = 'SET_STATE'): void`

 Set the new current state.
-To mimic the `React.setState` behavior, the newState parameter could be an object containing only the keys to update (but it's juste a simple merge).
+To mimic the `React.setState` behavior, the newState parameter could be an object containing only the keys to update (but it's just a simple merge).
 For example :

 ```
 // suppose your current state is {x: 1, y: 2}